Francis Lund Van Dusen: Education and career

-Born in Philadelphia, Pennsylvania, Van Dusen received an Artium Baccalaureus degree from Princeton University in 1934 and a Bachelor of Laws from Harvard Law School in 1937.
+Born on May 16, 1912, in Philadelphia, Van Dusen received a B.A. degree from Princeton University in 1934 and an LL.B. degree from Harvard Law School in 1937.
 He was in private practice in Philadelphia from 1937 to 1941.
 During World War II, he became an attorney in the Office of the Administrator of Export Control in Washington, D.C. in 1941, and then a senior attorney of the Office of Production Management and later the War Production Board in Washington, D.C. from 1941 to 1942.
 He was a Lieutenant Commander in the United States Navy from 1942 to 1945.
 He thereafter returned to private practice in Philadelphia until 1955.

 Federal judicial service

 Van Dusen was nominated by President Dwight D. Eisenhower on March 20, 1955, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Guy K. Bard.
 He was confirmed by the United States Senate on July 29, 1955, and received his commission on August 1, 1955.
 His service was terminated on June 26, 1967, due to elevation to the Third Circuit.

 Van Dusen was nominated by President Lyndon B. Johnson on January 16, 1967, to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge James Cullen Ganey.
 He was confirmed by the Senate on June 12, 1967, and received his commission the same day.
 He assumed senior status on May 16, 1977.
-His service was terminated on May 26, 1993, due to his death in Bryn Mawr, Pennsylvania.
+His service was terminated on May 26, 1993, due to his death in Bryn Mawr, Pennsylvania, at age 81.